2's and Young 3's

 The Terrific Twos and Young Threes Program

-Our 2s & young 3s program has 12 to 15 children and three teachers; a ratio of 1 teacher for every 4-5 students.
+Our 2s & young 3s program has 12 to 15 children and two to three teachers; a ratio of 1 teacher for every 4-6 students.

 Our focus throughout the year is developing language and communication skills, particularly as they relate to sharing, problem solving and making friends.
 Our tables and interest areas are designed to promote and encourage conversation and interactions between the children and adults, while they explore the surroundings and materials offered.